 Students learn specific protocols to address these risk factors, including orienting patients, encouraging fluids, offering a magnifier or an assistive hearing device to the patient.
 Students may also play a board game or cards with the patient, or engage the patient’s interest using an iPad.
-Some students may learn to feed patients or perform limited range of motion exercises with the patient.
+Some students may learn to perform limited range of motion exercises with the patient.

 Additional Site Requirements: